yberrada/mongo-movies/README.md

 # Prerequisites
 ### Step 1 - Install Node.JS:
-Use the following link to download and install Node.js: https://nodejs.org/en/download/
+Use the following link to download and install Node.js: https://nodejs.org/en/download/.
+If you already have Node.js installed, make sure that you're running at least **v16.0.0**.

 ---